 Using a mustache comb, comb the hairs directly downwards.
 This will ensure that you trim the mustache evenly when it comes to the cutting stage.

 You don’t need anything fancy or expensive.
-Again, if you haven’t got one, check this Kent one out on Amazon by clicking the image.
+Again, if you haven’t got one, check this Kent one out on

 5. Follow The Lip Line